Jestin James

 Payment Method Invisibility

 Payment discovery was limited entirely to checkout.
-Customers navigating Search and PDP had no signal that instalment or BNPL options were available — making affordability a late and often irrelevant revelation.
+Customers navigating Search and PDP had no signal that instalment options were available — making affordability a late and often irrelevant revelation.

 02